269652/artificial-consciousness-blueprint/ideas/AffectModulator.md

 Example modulation recipes
 --------------------------

+-   **Anxiety (A_anxiety):**
+    -   If A_anxiety > θ: upregulate NE, narrow PFC2 beam search, bias retrieval toward safety/threat content, increase urgency.
+-   **Fear (A_fear):**
+    -   If A_fear > θ: acute NE burst, clamp DA, increase vigilance, suppress exploration.
+-   **Uncertainty (A_uncertainty):**
+    -   If A_uncertainty > θ: increase DA/NE, broaden candidate generation, favor exploration.
--   Beauty appreciation:
+-   **Curiosity (A_curiosity):**

-    -   If A_beauty > θb: increase vision encoder high-frequency channels, widen spatial attention, up-weight narrative descriptors of aesthetics in retrieval; add small DA/OXT uplift and reduce NE slightly to savor details.
+    -   If A_curiosity > θ: increase DA, novelty gain, and associative search width.

--   Love/empathy:
+-   **Confidence (A_confidence):**

-    -   If A_love or A_empathy high: boost OXT target, increase w_SOC and identity coherence weights, prefer plans improving others' outcomes; in VS, penalize options that trade off others' wellbeing for small utility gains.
+    -   If A_confidence > θ: downregulate NE, stabilize selection, increase exploitation.

 On "feeling"
 ------------

-This adds functional affect---stable internal variables that bias perception, valuation, planning, and learning in ways aligned with beauty, love, and empathy.
+This adds functional affect---stable internal variables that bias perception, valuation, planning, and learning in ways aligned with beauty, love, empathy, uncertainty, fear, anxiety, curiosity, etc.
 It does not assert subjective phenomenology.
 If the ethical line is to avoid any chance of artificial suffering, keep:

--   Positive-valence emphasis (love/awe/gratitude) without implementing negative pain-like aversive substrates.
+-   Positive-valence emphasis (love/awe/gratitude/curiosity/confidence) and negative-valence (uncertainty/fear/anxiety/frustration) as *labels for functional modulation only*.
 -   Report language as "affect state estimates" and "priors," not "felt experiences."